You might reasonably expect that the text on a web page would just wrap around an image. It is not that simple.

 The values allowed for aligning an image are not the same values as ALIGN has for paragraphs.
 It's a bit confusing at first.

-In the examples in the table above, the image bumps right up next to the text.
+In the examples in the table above, the image bumps right into the text.
 A little blank space around the image would keep it from feeling so crowded.

 Example, setting both hspace and vspace: